 Find a good removal service

-Remember to redirect your post
+Remember to update your address

-From your doctor to your bank, make sure you update the relevant people and organisations about your change of postal address.
-You can also use the Royal Mail’s Postal Redirection service.
+You can also use the Royal Mail's Postal Redirection service.
 This takes up to 10 days to come into effect.

-Put your own stamp on the place
+Put your stamp on the place

 There's a limit to what you can do to revamp a rental property.
 For example, your landlord might not want you to redecorate.
 However, there are simple steps you can take to give your new pad a more personal feel.